A change initiative is an investment in a business to increase efficiency, profitability, and reduce costs.

 How should the vision of change be communicated?

-Employees should feel comfortable voicing any concerns with the initiative and feel as though their buy-in matters, because it does!
+Employees should feel comfortable voicing any concerns with the initiative and feel their buy-in matters because it does!
 The messaging should be in alignment with the organization’s vision, values, and strategic goals.
 The messaging to employees must include how the change will be measured and by what metric each department and individual will be measured.

 Who should be recruited to help champion this initiative?